Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 19. Wendigo

-Those familiar with psychology have probably heard the term "Wendigo psychopathy" which describes a psychosis that causes a person to eat human flesh.
-The medical term takes its name from the mythical creature called the Wendigo, which, according to the myths of the Algonquian Indians.
-The Wendigo was an evil creature that looked like a cross between a human and a monster, somewhat like a zombie.
-According to legend, only people who ate human flesh were able to become Wendigo themselves.
+Those familiar with psychology have probably heard the term “Wendigo psychopathy,” which describes the psychosis that compels a person to eat human flesh.
+The medical term takes its name from a mythical creature called the Wendigo, which, according to the myths of the Algonquin Indians.
+The Wendigo was an evil creature that looked like a cross between a human and a monster, something similar to a zombie.
+According to legend, only people who ate human flesh were able to become Wendigos themselves.

 Of course, this creature never existed and was invented by Algonquin elders who were trying to stop people from engaging in cannibalism.

-In ancient Japanese folklore, Kappa is a water demon that lives in rivers and lakes and devours naughty children.
-Kappa means "river child" in Japanese and has the body of a turtle, the limbs of a frog, and a head with a beak.
-In addition, on the top of the head there is a cavity with water.
-According to legend, Kappa's head should always be moistened, otherwise it will lose its power.
+In ancient Japanese folklore, Kappa is a water demon who lives in rivers and lakes and devours naughty children.
+Kappa means "child of the river" in Japanese and has the body of a turtle, the limbs of a frog, and a head with a beak.
+In addition, there is a cavity with water on the top of the head.
+According to legend, Kappa's head must always be kept moist, otherwise he will lose his strength.
 Oddly enough, many Japanese consider the existence of Kappa to be a reality.
-Some lakes in Japan have posters and signs warning visitors that there is a serious danger of being attacked by this creature.
+Some lakes in Japan have posters and signs warning visitors that there is a serious risk of being attacked by this creature.

-Greek mythology gave the world the most epic heroes, gods, and creatures, and Talos is one of them.
-The huge bronze giant allegedly lived in Crete, where he protected a woman named Europa (from whom the European continent takes its name) from pirates and invaders.
-For this reason, Talos patrolled the island's shores three times a day.
+Greek mythology gave the world some of its most epic heroes, gods, and creatures, and Talos is one of them.
+A huge bronze giant supposedly lived in Crete, where he protected a woman named Europa (from whom the European continent took its name) from pirates and invaders.
+For this reason, Talos patrolled the shores of the island three times a day.

 16. Menehune.

 According to legend, the Menehune were an ancient race of gnomes who lived in the forests of Hawaii before the arrival of the Polynesians.
-Many scientists explain the existence of ancient statues in the Hawaiian Islands by the presence of Menehune here.
-Others argue that the legends of Menehune appeared with the arrival of Europeans in these areas and were created by the human imagination.
+Many scientists explain the existence of ancient statues on the Hawaiian Islands due to the presence of Menehune here.
+Others argue that the legends of the Menehune began with the arrival of Europeans in these areas and were created by human imagination.
 The myth goes back to the roots of Polynesian history.
-When the first Polynesians arrived in Hawaii, they found dams, roads, and even temples that were built by the Menehune.
+When the first Polynesians arrived in Hawaii, they found dams, roads, and even temples that had been built by the Menehune.

 15. Griffin.